 - Overview.
 Verizon offers the following performance Service Level Agreement ("SLA") to customers subscribing to Verizon's IP Contact Center Service.
 The SLA provides performance metrics for Verizon's IP Contact Center network, i.e., the backbone infrastructure of IP Contact Center services (for the purposes of this SLA, the "IPCC Network"), and covers Network Availability, Time To Repair ("TTR"), Network Jitter, and Network MOS. - 2.
 Demarcation.
 The IPCC Network Routing Architecture (see Attachment 1) identifies the IPCC Network components covered by this SLA, and includes IPIVR Applications; that have been built, functionally tested, and deployed in the network by the customer or by Verizon.
-The demarcation points for the Network Jitter and Network MOS metrics of this SLA are defined as the Verizon VoIP Network Gateways for Inbound, and the Verizon Gateways Outbound_for TDM-terminated calls; and the Verizon VoIP Network-Gateways (Inbound) and Session Border Controllers (Outbound) for TDM-to-IP-terminated and IP Originated and IP Originated calls.
+The demarcation points for the Network Jitter and Network MOS metrics of this SLA are defined as the Verizon VoIP Network Gateways for Inbound and Outbound TDM-terminated calls; and the Verizon VoIP Network Session Border Controllers for IP-terminated and IP Originated calls.
 The demarcation points for the Network Availability and Time To Repair ("TTR") metrics of this SLA include the Verizon-owned Long Distance Network Switches and infrastructure for TDM originated and terminated calls.
-Associated originating and terminating Network infrastructure such as Network switching and access facilities, are not covered by this SLA.
-All demarcation points are marked in red font and outlines. - 3.
-IP-IVR Applications.
-To the extent Customer's IPCC Services include IP-IVR, the application of this SLA to IP-IVR is subject to Customer's written certification that it has tested its IP-IVR applications and they are suitable for production traffic.
+All demarcation points are marked in red font and outlines.

-4.3.
-IPCC Network Availability SLA
+3. IPCC Network Availability SLA